 Commuter ebikes are probably one of the most common categories of ebikes these days.
 That said, in our Espin Sport review, this bike makes a solid entry with its components, integrated battery, and all-around incredible value.

 Let’s take a look at the various aspects of this bike.
-You’ll also find our full video review at the bottom of this post.
+You’ll also find our full video review below.

 Espin Sport: The electronics